markh-de/KiVar/README.md

 #### Supported File Names

-The Variant definition table must be located in the **same directory** as the board file it relates to.
+The Variant Definition Table must be located in the **same directory** as the board file it relates to.

-The name of the table file must be the **board's base name** with the **extension `.kivar.csv`**.
+The name of the table file must be the **board's base name** with the **extension `.kivar_vdt.csv`**.

-For example, if the board file path is `/foo/bar/hello-world.kicad_pcb` then the table is expected at `/foo/bar/hello-world.kivar.csv`.
+For example, if the board file path is `/foo/bar/hello-world.kicad_pcb` then the table is expected at `/foo/bar/hello-world.kivar_vdt.csv`.

 #### Table Structure

-A Variant definition table must have the following general structure:
+A Variant Definition Table must have the following general structure:

 |               | Aspect_A    | Aspect_B    | Aspect_C    | ...         |
 | ------------- | ----------- | ----------- | ----------- | ----------- |